 I had this bag of pretzels.
 And I had this bag of green melting chocolate.
 And I had this bottle of Halloween colored sprinkles.
 They never came together to make the cute, monster coated pretzel sticks I saw on Pinterest with the candy eyes.

 We watch the Walking Dead and Fear the Walking Dead and now it got me thinking; is this what they’re eating?
 Stale pretzels?
 Stale chips?
-Stale crackers?
+Or even stale crackers?
 Even canned goods eventually go bad or just not quite right.

 Oh, don’t give me that look.
 We’ve ALL had that one can we found in the back of the pantry and just wondered if it REALLY did go bad.
 So, of course, you had to open it and see.
 Don’t deny it.
 You know you did.
 Just accept it.
 Embrace it.
 And now move on.
 Curious gets the better of us sometimes.